openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 getNfcFTag(tagInfo: TagInfo): NfcFTag

-Obtains the **NfcFTag** object, which allows access to the tags that use the NfcF technology.
+Obtains an **NfcFTag** object, which allows access to the tags that use the NFC-F technology.

 **Required permissions**: ohos.permission.NFC_TAG